Reciprocating Saw VS Jigsaw

 What is a Reciprocating Saw

 A reciprocating saw, or the one that has a horizontal blade, was originally designed based off of the basic hacksaw.
-A reciprocating saw can be used to cut a variety of materials, but our team would recommend doing so out in the open or in a spacious area as there tends to be lots of debris and dust.
+A reciprocating saw can be used to cut a variety of materials, but I would recommend doing so out in the open or in a spacious area as there tends to be lots of debris and dust.

 They are called reciprocating saws for a reason, and the reason is their movement.
 These saws are able to cut in a push pull or back and forth motion, or in other words, reciprocation.
-You can use these saws for more intricate cuts compared to a circular saw, and their implementation is very diverse.
-You can even use a reciprocating saw to cut something overhead!

 Purpose of a Reciprocating Saw

-Our team has stressed the importance of the reciprocating saws range and versatility, but what exactly is it meant for?
+I stressed the importance of the reciprocating saws range and versatility, but what exactly is it meant for?
 Any type of reciprocating saw is an excellent choice for not only demolition work, but also smaller remodeling jobs, DIY home projects and more.
 Reciprocating saws are more of an all-in-one tool.

 reciprocating saw uses